Are Ukrainians Russians?

-Thus, to “be Russian” means, in my opinion, that you have made a deliberate choice by identify with, and become part of, the Russian civilizational realm.
+Thus, to “be Russian” means, in my opinion, that you have made a deliberate choice by identifying with, and becoming part of, the Russian civilizational realm.

-Put simply: you cannot be Russia and hate Russia.
+Put simply: you cannot be Russian and hate Russians.

 How many people in what is left of the Ukraine today consider themselves Russian?